pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ![image](CCITroubleshooting.jpg)<br>

-Fig.5.: Troubleshooting Flows: Handling of pods requiring CCI driver and standard pods wihtout CCI Driver requirements in the case of unhealthy driver.<br><br>
+Figure 4: Troubleshooting Flows: Handling of pods requiring CCI driver and standard pods wihtout CCI Driver requirements in the case of unhealthy driver.<br><br>

-To illustrate this lets consider some of the flows described on Fig.5.
+To illustrate this lets consider some of the flows described on Figure 4.
 We distriguish between pods handled by CCI drivers(group 1 pods) and standard Pods(group 2 pods).
 Until the CCI driver is not started the pod admission of group 1 pods will fail with an admission error due to driver unavailabilty.
 Group 2 pods are not impaceted by and they can be deployed on the cluster.
 After the CCI Driver comes online  the addmission of group 1 pods can continue.
 The admission transactions of group 1 and 2 are mutually exclusive.
 In later time the driver becomes unhealthy and the admission of second pod